Should you confront the other woman?

 Considering this, telling her off will not make her develop a conscience; it will only make you feel pathetic.
 Stuck with the memory of this conversation forever.

-👉 He is having a middle life crisis affair?
-Here’s what to do
+👉 He is having a middle life crisis affair? see how to cope with his midlife crisis affair!

 2. How Could She Do This?